What is Smoke Testing?

 It is usually performed either manually or through automation, techniques depending on the type of project and the organization’s policies.

-1. Manual smoke testing
+1. Manual Smoke Testing

-Generally, smoke testing is performed manually in order to find that the critical functionalities of the software application are working fine.
+Generally, it is performed manually in order to find that the critical functionalities of the software application are working fine.
 Manual testing is like the General Health Checkup and uncovers the high quality and critical bugs in the initial stages of software testing by quickly go through the application.
 It is done manually by executing a limited number of test cases in order to find the stability of an application if it is ready to proceed further for exhaustive testing.

-2. Automation smoke testing
+2. Automation Smoke Testing

 It is a part of Regression testing and now the testers automate the test cases before the build is released to the testing team.
 Test cases can be automated using various automation frameworks available in the market.
 Automated test cases are very helpful as they help in reducing the manual efforts of the testing team every time the new build is released.
 Once the test cases for the smoke tests are automated, QA teams run the job having the automated test suite providing speedy results without any manual intervention to find the stability of an application.

-How does Smoke Testing Work?
+How does Smoke Testing Works?